-Currently there is no official federal guidance, or regulations, on how to clean up a former meth lab.
-Idaho Legislators realized the danger meth labs pose and passed a law (Senate Bill 1122) that gave IDHW the authority and responsibility to develop and maintain a program that lists properties that were used as clandestine drug labs.
+Senate Bill 1122 gave the Idaho Department of Health and Welfare the authority and responsibility to develop and maintain a program that lists properties that were used as clandestine drug labs.
 The rules (IDAPA16.02.24 [PDF]) were approved by the Legislature and became effective on April 11, 2006.
-The rules were revised during the 2009 Legislative Session.
-As of this date, properties reported as clandestine drug labs will be added to the Clandestine Drug Lab Property List.pdf.
-Methamphetamine clandestine drug laboratories can be located in motels; and in residential areas, including houses, apartments and garages.
-Mobile labs have also been found in vehicles and discarded along roadsides or parking lots.
+Properties reported as clandestine drug labs will be added to the Clandestine Drug Lab Property List.pdf.

 Idaho Department of Health and Welfare (IDHW) has put together guidance to assist local agencies, property owners, contractors and the general public in addressing contamination at former meth labs (Guidelines for Cleaning up Former Methamphetamine Labs).
 For more information about Idaho's Clandestine Drug Lab Cleanup Program, please contact the Idaho Indoor Environment Program at 1-800-445-8647 or email@example.com.